 What is your company’s strategy?
 And what does it do best?
 Innovation is not just about technology or the long term.
 Therefore, it’s key to know yourself and your way of working before you start the transformation process.

 Of course, this also means that innovation relies on the people who carry it.
 Everything always starts with the individuals behind the initiative.
 At the same time, we must also consider the tools available to them to accelerate the process.
-Management and employees should be involved in the transformation process.
+Ideally, transformation processes involve management and employees.

 Involve the entire organization in the innovation process